 Environmental and agricultural toxins

-Prescribed burning is a crucial to habitat management.
+Prescribed burning is crucial to habitat management.

 Herbicide use is a continuous project to target aggressively growing invasive plant species.
-The U.S. Army and U.S. Air Force EOD (explosive ordinance disposal) teams sometimes visit the Refuge to clear known UXO hazards.
+The U.S. Army and U.S. Air Force EOD (explosive ordnance disposal) teams sometimes visit the Refuge to clear known UXO hazards.